chainsawsalad/imessage-liberator/README.md

 ## Debugging
 If something is going wrong with your installation, it can be difficult to debug due to the number of moving parts.

-### Check Console.app
+### Check Messages.app AppleScript Handler Logging in Console.app
-The iMessage AppleScript handler logs messages to `~/Library/logs/iMessageLiberator.log`.
+The AppleScript handler set in Messages.app logs messages to `~/Library/logs/iMessageLiberator.log`.
 Open `Console.app` and view that file to see if anything is going wrong.
 If the log file is missing, it means the `Messages.app` iMessage AppleScript handler was not selected properly.

 ### Verify sending iMessages via HTTP works
-When the Docker container receives a Slack message from you, it looks up who it should be sent to and then notifies the host server, which sends the iMessage via AppleScript.
+When the Docker container receives a Slack message sent by you, it looks up which buddy it should be forwarded to and then notifies the host server, which sends the iMessage via AppleScript.
 You can test that the host-side of this chain is working by entering into your browser:
 ```
 http://10.200.10.1:8999/cgi-bin/liberator.py?body=success&senderHandle=<IMESSAGE_BUDDY_HANDLE>
 ```
-Replace `<IMESSAGE_BUDDY_HANDLE>` with a buddy iMessage handle, probably best to use your own, e.g. `you@your.imessage.email.com`.
+Replace `<IMESSAGE_BUDDY_HANDLE>` with a buddy iMessage handle, probably best to use your own, e.g. `you@your.apple.id.com`.

 If you changed the IP address or port from the defaults, replace them in the example above as well.